DreadBoy/children-of-the-parapet/README.md

 		- slow-ish shield-off, then it can start walking/turning again
 		- player will need to bait shield and kite around
 	- [ ] destroyable items?
-		- piles of stones -> leapstone emerges
+		- tree stump -> woodshield emerges

 ### Phase 1